 - Choosing low-FODMAP tomato sauce

-- Best low-FODMAP sweetener to use
+- Best low-FODMAP sweeteners

 - Instructions